-Dubai’s global appeal has surged in 2026, securing the emirate a place among the world’s top 5 tourist cities, according to the recently released Global Power City Index (GPCI) 2025.
-Rising from fifth to fourth place, Dubai is being recognised not only for its world-class attractions but also for its business-friendly environment and growing cultural scene.
+Dubai's Dubai tourism 2026 story is one of the most compelling rises in the global rankings.
+The emirate has secured a place among the world's top 5 tourist cities, according to the Global Power City Index (GPCI) 2025 — climbing from fifth to fourth in tourist appeal and earning recognition for its world-class attractions, business-friendly environment, and growing cultural scene.

 A Shopper's Paradise and More

-Known internationally for its shopping offerings, Dubai continues to attract millions of visitors each year.
-From The Dubai Mall—the world’s largest shopping centre—to iconic destinations such as Mall of the Emirates, Gold Souk, Ibn Battuta Mall, and Dragon Mart, the city provides endless retail and leisure experiences.
+Known internationally for its shopping, Dubai continues to attract millions of visitors each year.
+From The Dubai Mall — the world's largest shopping centre — to iconic destinations such as Mall of the Emirates, Gold Souk, Ibn Battuta Mall, and Dragon Mart, the city offers endless retail and leisure experiences.

-In the first half of 2025 alone, Dubai welcomed over 9.88 million visitors, marking a 6% increase from the previous year.
-The Dubai Mall continues to set records, attracting 111 million visitors in 2024.
+In the first half of 2025 alone, Dubai welcomed over 9.88 million visitors, a 6% increase from the previous year.
+The Dubai Mall alone set records, attracting 111 million visitors in 2024.

 Dubai on the Global Stage

-In the Global Power City Index, which evaluates cities based on their ability to attract people, capital, and enterprises, Dubai now ranks 4th in tourist appeal.
-Globally, it stands ahead of major cities including New York, Madrid, Moscow, Istanbul, Bangkok, Amsterdam, Vienna, Sydney, Hong Kong, and Copenhagen.
+In the Global Power City Index, which evaluates cities on their ability to attract people, capital, and enterprises, Dubai now ranks 4th in tourist appeal.
+It stands ahead of major global cities including New York, Madrid, Moscow, Istanbul, Bangkok, Amsterdam, Vienna, Sydney, Hong Kong, and Copenhagen.
 London, Tokyo, and Paris retained the top three positions.

 The index examines six functions of a city: